anifes/upside-interview-d8/README.md

 Please commit your changes to the git repository as you go, so we can see the progress you've made incrementally.
 It's often best to commit when you've completed a chunk of your task.

+##### IMPORTANT REMEMBER TO DUMP AND COMMIT YOUR DATABASE TOO BEFORE YOU LEAVE/FINISH

 #### Finally!

 Please remember, we are just looking for progress, technique and problem solving skills with the emphasis on problem solving.
 Drupal is a fairly advanced piece of OOS and it's not something you learn in a day.